 STIEF is governed by a Board of Directors.
 We currently have seven Directors who constitute the board.

-Our operations are managed by a team of four individuals all contracted on a part-time basis – a Manager, Secretary and two Nurse Counsellors who share cover of the herpes and HPV Helpline.
+Our operations are managed by a team of four individuals all contracted on a part-time basis – an Executive Director, Secretary and two Nurse Counsellors who share cover of the herpes and HPV Helpline.

-STIEF has a Professional Advisory Board (PAB) which supports the organisation to achieve its objectives by providing independent advice, review, and update of the STIEF (NZ Herpes Foundation and NZ HPV Project) best practice clinical guidelines for the management of STIs and reviewing and supporting other STIEF projects and project material.
-The PAB is comprised of key subject matter experts who represent each of the specialist medical disciplines involved in the management of STIs, together with representatives from general practice, patient counselling (nurse counsellor) and consumer advocate/s.
+STIEF has a Professional Advisory Group (PAG) which supports the organisation to achieve its objectives by providing independent advice, review, and update of the STIEF (NZ Herpes Foundation and NZ HPV Project) best practice clinical guidelines for the management of STIs and reviewing and supporting other STIEF projects and project material.
+The PAG is comprised of key subject matter experts who represent each of the specialist medical disciplines involved in the management of STIs, together with representatives from general practice, patient counselling (nurse counsellor) and consumer advocate/s.
 This tripartite approach is based on international best practice.

 STIEF was established in 1999 as the Viral Sexually Transmitted Infections Education Foundation as an umbrella organisation providing governance and project management to the New Zealand Herpes Foundation and the New Zealand HPV Project.
 In 2011 it was renamed the Sexually Transmitted Infections Education Foundation and, in 2013, the scope of the organisation was expanded to include information and education regarding all STIs; and resulted in the launch of the Just the Facts, an online resource aimed primary at young people about sexual health and STIs.